machawk1/ArchiveThumbnails/README.md

 To execute the code, run `node AlSummarization.js`.

-To query the server instance generated, use `curl -H "Accept-Datetime: Thu, 31 May 2007 20:35:00 GMT" localhost:15421/?URI-R=http://cnn.com` or some parametric variation.
+To query the server instance generated using your browser visit `http://localhost:15421/?URI-R=http://matkelly.com`, substituting the URI-R to request a different site's summarization.

 ## Running as a Docker Container